Amanda-L/WashU-DM-Project1-Regression-2022/README.md

 See Programming Assignment Description 1.pdf for detailed requirements.

-In Bonus point_MAE_Ridge.ipynb, I tied different loss functions such as Mean Absolute Error (MAE) and Ridge Regression other than MSE.
+In Bonus point_MAE_Ridge.ipynb, I tried different loss functions such as Mean Absolute Error (MAE) and Ridge Regression other than MSE.

 ## SP2023 Project 1.ipynb and Project 1 Final Report.pdf:

-These are the jupyter notebook consisting the whole processing, and the final written report documenting the whole processing.
+These are the jupyter notebook consisting of the whole processing, and the final written report documenting the whole processing.

 # Question Discussion and Main Findings: